ospalh/anki-addons/pages/Kanji stroke color.md

 <img src="images/three_旺.png" alt="A larger colored  stroke order diagram of
 旺.
 Below two smaller diagrams of that character.
 In the bottom diagrams the third stroke is shorter.
-The bottom left diagram shows the vertical sroke on the rigt drawn last.">
+The bottom left diagram shows the vertical stroke on the right drawn last.">
 <figcaption>For 「旺」, there are two variant forms.</figcaption>
 </figure>